gauravichavan89/minesweeper_using_react_redux_javascript/README.md

 *	Left click for revealing the cell.
 *	Right Click to flag the cell (that you don't want to reveal, you are guessing, it might have mines).
 *	You will win if non-mines reveal become zero.
 *	You lose if you click on a mine.
+A timer keeps a check when you end the game.

 ## Installation
 *	Install current or latest version of node from https://nodejs.org/en/ for Windows Installer.